 There are two common types of sterilization: tubal ligation and tubal implantation.
 During the former, a woman’s fallopian tubes are cut, sealed, or clipped, which immediately prevents pregnancy.
 For the latter, a tubal implant (a small, spring-like coil) is inserted into each fallopian tube.
 After about three months, scar tissue will form and fully block the tubes, which prohibits conception.

-Because fertility awareness methods are natural and do not incorporate medical variables or interventions, like extra hormones or a foreign object, it’s unlikely they pose a risk to fertility.
+Because fertility awareness methods are natural and do not incorporate medical variables or interventions, like extra hormones or a foreign object, they don’t pose a risk to fertility.

 Part II: Hormonal Birth Control

-IUD: Two of the most popular types of hormonal IUDs are the Mirena and Skyla, which release levonorgestrel (another word for the well-known hormone progesterone) to deter pregnancy.
-This works in two ways: First, progesterone stops an egg from being released and fertilized.
-Progesterone also thickens the mucus around your cervix, making it difficult for sperm to swim up to and fertilize an egg.
+Two of the most popular types of hormonal IUDs are the Mirena and Skyla, which release levonorgestrel (another word for the well-known hormone progesterone) to prevent pregnancy.
+Progesterone thickens the mucus around your cervix, making it difficult for sperm to swim up to and fertilize an egg.
+It also thins the uterine lining, which makes it more difficult for a fertilized egg to implant.

 Researchers at Boston University’s School of Public Health discovered in 2013 that long-term users of oral contraceptives, similar to short-term users, experienced a temporary delay in fertility when compared to those discontinuing barrier contraceptives (like condoms or diaphragms).
 “But after that, monthly fertility rates are comparable to those of women stopping other methods of contraception,” says co-author Elizabeth Hatch.

 In 2009, researchers tracked nearly 60,000 oral contraceptive users to determine their chances of conceiving after discontinuation.
-About 20 percent achieved a pregnancy in their first cycle after cessation and 80 percent after one year, irrespective of the type of oral contraceptive used.
+About 20% achieved a pregnancy in their first cycle after cessation and 80% within the first year after discontinuation, irrespective of the type of oral contraceptive used.

 Researchers in India observed the return of fertility for 74 former Implanon users.
 After the implant was removed, 50 of the women accepted alternative methods of contraception.
 But of the remaining 24, 40 percent had ovulation return within one month.
 29.16 percent conceived within 3 months, 62.50 percent conceived within 6 months, 66.66 percent conceived within 9 months, and 95.8 percent conceived within 12 months.

-Shot or Injection: This FDA-approved birth control option is known in the U.S. as the Depo-Provera.
+This FDA-approved birth control option is known in the US as the Depo-Provera.
 Women who choose this method are given a shot of progesterone every three months.

 This is the only hormonal birth control that researchers know can cause a delay in conception compared to other birth control methods.
 Most clinical studies discussing the Depo-Provera’s impact on fertility cite two early studies from 1984 and 1998.
 The 1984 study noted that women who stopped getting Depo-Provera shots experienced a 5.5 month median delay of conception, compared to 3 months for oral contraceptive users and 4.5 months for IUD users.